-Advocates provide individualized, culturally responsive, flexible, and relative services for families and individuals.
-Reducing risk factors that threaten safety, and increasing access and utilization of community resources.
-Services include Parent Education, Family Assessments, Case Management/Service Coordination, Life Skills Training, Job Training, and Economic Development, Transportation, Enrichment Activities, Emergency Child Care, Parent-Child Activities, and senior outreach services for those do not need shelter services.
+Advocates provide individualized, culturally responsive, flexible, and relative services for families and individuals, reducing risk factors that threaten safety and increase access and utilization of community resources.
+Services include parent education, family assessments, case management/service coordination, life skills training, job training, and economic development, transportation, enrichment activities, emergency child care, parent-child activities, and senior outreach services for those who do not need shelter services.
 Additionally, individual and family therapy is provided by licensed therapists.

-The Hispanic Outreach offers domestic violence support and education through Spanish literature, presentations, youth groups, community involvement, and awareness campaigns.
-By partnering with various agencies from the community to be an asset in bridging the cultural gap.
+The Hispanic Outreach Program offers domestic violence support and education through Spanish literature, presentations, youth groups, community involvement, and awareness campaigns.
+We also partner with various agencies from the community to be an asset in bridging the cultural gap.

 El programa de alcance hispano fue disefiado para ayudar a la comunidad hispana.
 Ofrecer apoyo y educaci6n sobre violencia domestica a traves de literatura en espafiol, presentaciones, participaci6n comunitaria y campafias de concientizaci6n.
 Al asociarse con varias agendas de la comunidad para ayudar a cerrar la brecha cultural.

 Our senior outreach program offers services that are targeted to the needs of those that experience domestic violence later in life and to help them navigate the services and resources they need to access them.
 We offer individual and group support services.